LambdaLabsML/llama3-distributed-serving/README.md

 The `run_cluster.sh` script should be ran on each node with the appropriate arguments.
 The script will start the Ray cluster on the head node and connect the worker nodes to it.
 The terminal sessions need to remain open for the duration of the serving.

-On head node:
+Run on the head node:
-*Note: Ignoring infiniband argument for now*
 ```bash
 cd /home/ubuntu/ml-1cc/eole/cwd
 /bin/bash run_cluster.sh \